 - Preservation and enhancement: Acting as responsible stewards to protect, preserve and enhance the College’s

 finances, physical assets and reputation through the strategic management of institutional resources, institutional

 Our Core Values

-- Leadership: The art of influencing others by setting an example through our words and deeds, through service and responsible citizenship;
+- Leadership: The art of influencing others by setting an example through words, deeds, service and responsible

-- Responsible Stewardship: The responsibility to use our talents, capabilities and resources to the best of our abilities to excel in whatever we do; and
+- Responsible stewardship: The responsibility to use talents, capabilities and resources to the best of one’s abilities

-of our obligations to self and society as responsible citizens
+mindful of obligations to self and society as responsible citizens of a democracy.

 Celebrating Our Past, Imagining Our Future